Introduction

 Forms of Assessment

-You are required to complete and send in five assignments, one assignment per Guide Book.
+You are required to complete and send in six assignments, one assignment per Guide Book.

 These assignments constitute the full assessment and testing requirements for the course.
 There are no final exams to